Provizanta/ansible-role-shell/README.md

 Role Variables
 --------------

-    bash:
+These variables are defined in [defaults/main.yml](./defaults/main.yml):

+    shell_use_color: true

+These variables do not have a default value and can be specified:

+    shell_inputrc: <list of strings, contains the line content of .shell_inputrc file replacing the system-wide /etc/shell_inputrc>

+    shell_bash:
       rc_d_dir: <string, path to the rc.d dir>

-      general:
-        use_color: <boolean, indicating whether to use color output>
-        file_behavior: <'replace' or anything else, replace removes the existing directory containing the configurations, if present>

       history: <settings in uppercase/lowercase format not containing the HIST prefix along with a value>